 Nero sayt the verminous Spanish would eat us.
 Which I thought most unneedful, for then all ran home to hide theirselves.

 But Linkin, Nero, my sister, the Mad Cat and I lingered for more talk.
 Being private, we were less seemlie.

 Nero sayt our Queen is too niggardly to pay for supplies.
-He heared that she had sought to pay the Turks to take their war galleys into the Mediterranean and affright the Spanish into staying home.
+Yet he’d heard that she had sought to pay the Turks to take their war galleys into the Mediterranean and affright the Spanish into staying home.

 Linkin sayt many papists dwell in this land.
 All fear they will rise up and slaughter us.
-(By “us” he means they that I call error-ticks, but which Linkin calls good Protestants.)
+By “us” he means they that I call error-ticks, and Linkin calls good Protestants.